 Ellen Byerrum's new novella for teen and adult readers is her first story to feature the Bresette twins.The Children Didn't See Anything is now available from the Amazon Kindle store.

-Lacey longs to be taken more seriously as a "hard news" reporter, but her nose for nuance, eye for a great story, and talent for getting into trouble all combine to make her the perfect newshound for the Crimes of Fashion beat.
-Her "Extra-Fashionary Perception," which Lacey says is really just her finely honed sense for what we tell the world through the way we dress, helps her solve crimes where the cops are clueless.
+Lacey longs to be taken more seriously as a "hard news" reporter, but her nose for nuance, eye for a great story, and talent for getting into trouble make her the perfect newshound for the Crimes of Fashion beat.
+Her "Extra-Fashionary Perception," which Lacey says is just her finely honed sense for what we tell the world through the way we dress, helps her solve crimes where the cops are clueless.
 In her vintage suits and killer heels, Lacey trips over fatal fashion clues, fabulous shoes, dangerous women, drop-dead men, and even the occasional corpse, well-dressed or otherwise.

 Photo © Joe Henson

-Ninth in the Crime of Fashion series
+Tenth in the Crime of Fashion series